matthewp-dub/Binary-search-game/README.md

 # Binary-search-game
-A simple game using the binary search algorithm
+A simple game using the binary search algorithm.
+Instructions are in the game